Shubham0394-Tester/AutomationExerciseTestNG/README.md

 # AutomationExerciseTestNG

-Automated end-to-end testing of the Products section on an e-commerce website to validate its core functionalities including product navigation, product detail visibility, and search feature accuracy.
+This project automates the login and logout scenarios on [Automation Exercise](http://automationexercise.com) using **TestNG**, **Selenium WebDriver**, and **Java**.
+It validates Products section on an e-commerce website to validate its core functionalities including product navigation, product detail visibility, and search feature accuracy.

 # 📌 Project Overview